ns1/ns1-python/README.md

 interface for managing zones, records, data feeds, and more.
 It supports synchronous and asynchronous transports.

-Both python 2.7 and 3.3+ are supported.
-Automated tests are currently run against 2.7 and 3.6.
+Python 3.3+ are supported.
+Automated tests are currently run against 3.6, 3.7, 3.8, and 3.9.

 Installation
 ============